 International applicants are advised to complete the application as early as possible to allow time for processing of visas and other documents.
 See http://grad.msu.edu/apply/ for additional information.

 MA Application Steps

-To be considered for admission to the master’s program in Critical Studies in Literacy and Pedagogy (CSLP) or in Digital Rhetoric and Professional Writing (DRPW), you will need to provide the following documents: FIRST, a completed application for graduate study, along with payment of the application fee.
+To be considered for admission to the master’s program in Rhetoric and Writing, you will need to provide the following documents: FIRST, a completed application for graduate study, along with payment of the application fee.
 The application form is available from the MSU Admissions web site (http://grad.msu.edu/apply/).
 You must apply online.
-The MSU application code for Critical Studies in Literacy and Pedagogy (CSLP) is 5751.
-The MSU application code for Digital Rhetoric and Professional Writing (DRPW) is 5750.
-Please be sure to enter the correct code on your application.

 You will be required to submit: